 ✔️ Change your hand or foot placement to work different muscles or bodypart areas.

 ✔️ When you can do 15 reps of a bodyweight exercise, increase difficulty by reducing rest periods.

 ✔️ A training partner can add or reduce resistance.
-For example, he can hold you down or lift you up during pullups.
+For example, he can hold you down a little or lift you up a little during pullups.

 ✔️ Bilateral leg exercises, like squats, usually require high reps and maximum ranges of motion.